entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 >     `index.html` and the one passed as parameter to
 >     `customElements.define` in `WidgetElement`
 >

-Last step: configure a page in App Builder, drag our widget into the page template slot and you’ll see the configuration screen we just built.
+You can now add a page in App Builder, drag the widget into the page template slot and you’ll see the configuration screen we just built.

 # Display Widget Configuration

-So, we already created a react micro frontend widget and configuration screen to customize a *name* field.
+So, we already created a React micro frontend widget and configuration screen to customize a *name* field.

 In this tutorial we will display that field in our micro frontend